 How Can I Modify My Custody Arrangement?

-Prior to pursuing legal action, it’s important to first make attempts to negotiate with the child’s other parent.
-This can avoid the need to endure what may be a lengthy legal entanglement.
-Not only may it be possible to solve any disagreements amicably, you may also be able to make a change much faster.
+Before pursuing legal action, it is essential first to make attempts to negotiate with the child’s other parent.
+This can avert the need to endure what may be a lengthy and emotional legal entanglement.
+Not only may it be possible to solve any disagreements amicably, but you may also be able to make a change much faster and with less expense.

-Any attorney can play a key role in helping you to pursue your custody modification.
-The legal process can not only be time consuming, it can be costly.
-However, when it feels as though there is nowhere to turn, an attorney can stand beside you to help protect your rights and provide key consultation that may help you manage your case.
+Any attorney can play a crucial role in helping you to pursue your custody arrangement modification.
+The legal process can not only be time-consuming, but it can also be financially costly.
+However, when it feels as if there is nowhere to turn, an experienced and knowledgeable family law attorney can provide crucial counsel that may help you manage your case and stand beside you to help protect your rights.

-With the help of an attorney, the next step will require filing a petition with Family Court.
-The petition should include details regarding your custody arrangement and changes that you are in pursuance of making.
-You will need to be able to show the courts that the changes you are making are significant enough to warrant a modification.
-In most cases, the original child custody case will be reopened and reviewed.
+With the help of your family law attorney, the next step is filing a petition for a custody modification with Family Court.
+The petition should include details regarding your custody arrangement and any changes that you are pursuing.
+You will need to show the courts that the changes you are seeking are significant enough to warrant a modification.
+In most cases, the court will reopen the original child custody case and review it.

 Step #4 Informing the Other Parent

-Your child custody petition request will need to be served to the other parent.
-This ensures that the other involved party receives a copy of the changes you are looking to make.
+Any child custody modification request you seek will need to be served to the child’s other parent.
+This makes sure that the other parent involved is fully informed of your actions and receives a copy of the changes you are looking to establish.

-The courts will schedule a hearing to review your case.
-Ultimately, a determination will be made based on the information that has been represented before the courts.
-Be sure that whatever agreements are made are put into an official, written document.
+The Family Court will schedule a hearing to review your case.
+Ultimately, a determination will be made based on the information that has been presented before the court.
+Once the claim is made and decided, whatever new agreements are created are then put into an official, written document.

 Reasons Modifications are Necessary

-Child custody can be a delicate situation.
-A parent will have a number of reasons to pursue making a change.
-If your attempts to modify your current arrangement directly with your child’s parent are falling on deaf ears, it may be in your best interest to contact an attorney.
-Child custody situations can be nerve wrecking, especially if you are concerned for not only the safety, but the well being of your child.
-Common reasons parents request modifications include:
+Parents who dissolve their marriages know that child custody and child support are delicate situations.
+When a modification is proposed, the parent seeking the new arrangement will usually have several legitimate reasons to request a change.
+If your attempts to modify your current agreement directly with your child’s other parent are falling on deaf ears, it may be in your best interest to contact a divorce lawyer Rockville MD.
+Child custody situations can be emotionally-charged and nerve-wracking, especially if you are concerned about the safety and well-being of your child.
+Common reasons parents may request custody modifications include:

-- You are concerned that your child may be in danger; especially if there is violence in the home or your child refuses to return to the other parent’s home.
+- Being worried that a child may be in danger, especially if there is violence in the home or your child refuses to return to the other parent’s house.

-- A parent must move some distance away.
+- The other parent wants to move some distance away.

-- Your child’s other parent does not follow the arrangement you made together.
+- The child’s other parent is not following the original arrangement you made together.

-- The current visitation is not being upheld.
+- The current visitation schedule is not being upheld.

-- The other child’s parent is not communicating with you surrounding the care of your child.
+- The other child’s parent is not communicating openly or at all about the care of the child.

-Sometimes, despite every effort made to make a child custody arrangement work for you and your family, it may be impossible to make it work.
-Consult with a child visitation lawyer Rockville, MD offers at Daniel J. Wright for assistance in managing your modification.
-Not only may we be able to help you pursue the process, we may be able to help negotiate an agreement that works better for you.
+Sometimes, despite every effort made to make a child custody arrangement work for you and your family, it may not be possible to do so.
+Consulting with Daniel J. Wright, a child visitation lawyer in Rockville, MD can provide you assistance in managing and proving your need for a custody arrangement modification.
+Not only may an experienced attorney be able to help you pursue the process, but he may also be able to help negotiate an agreement that works better for you and the whole family.